stiglers-eponym/BeamerPresenter/INSTALL.md

     * required components are the basic installation, the multimedia module (QtMultimedia) and possibly QtPDF.
     * compatible Qt versions are ≥5.9 for Qt 5 and ≥6.2 for Qt 6 (when using QtPDF: ≥5.10 or ≥6.3)
 2. Only when using MuPDF: Build MuPDF
     * [download the MuPDF source code](https://www.mupdf.com/releases/index.html).
-For me version 1.19.1 worked, but for 1.22.1 I got a linker error.
+Versions 1.20.3 and 1.19.1 worked, but for 1.22.1 and 1.21.1 I got a linker error.
     * build libmupdf with MSVC.
 The MuPDF source code includes a file `platform/win32/mupdf.sln` which allows you to build libmupdf with MSVC
 3. Build zlib:
     * [download the zlib source code](https://www.zlib.net)